Chapter 4

 MAXILLO-MANDIBULAR SYNOSTOSIS (LOCKING TOGETHER OF THE JAWS)

 The steeply interdigitated teeth and overbite at the dental suture connecting the upper and lower jawbones further restrict the expansion of the upper jawbone as well as the advancement and upward rotation of the mandibular corpus by locking them together like a partial synostosis of the maxillo-mandibular suture.
+Canine contacts drive the mandible posteriorly, instead of the simian canine contacts which brace the mandible anteriorly.
 The mandibular corpus cannot translate forward easily, because it is locked by the bite to an upper jawbone that can only expand, and the upper jawbone cannot expand easily, because it is locked by the bite to a mandible that can only translate.
 Experimental synostosis of craniofacial sutures in animals disturbs the growth pattern in the whole region.95 The partial synostosis of the maxillo-mandibular suture disturbs growth throughout the face.

 NET CHANGE IN FACIAL MORPHOLOGY